mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 Please make sure that the Artifact Name is in sync at these two places, otherwise deployments using this Artifact will always fail.

-With that in mind, now might be a good time to tweak the image, add some more BeagleBone Black devices to the environment and try to get the required blinkenlights going!
+With that in mind, now might be a good time to tweak the rootfs, add some more BeagleBone Black devices to the environment and try to get the required blinkenlights going!

-If you want to build your own image for the BeagleBone Black, head over to the tutorial [Building a Mender Yocto Project image](../../Artifacts/Building-Mender-Yocto-image).
+If you want to build your own artifact for the BeagleBone Black, head over to the tutorial [Building a Mender Yocto Project image](../../Artifacts/Building-Mender-Yocto-image).